User Manual

 2.1.
 Settings Required to Use the ReCaptcha Element

 To use the ReCaptcha element, different key information is required for each platform (Web, Android, iOS).
 These keys, obtained from the Google ReCaptcha service, must be generated specifically for each platform.
-The key information obtained separately for Web, Android, and iOS must be entered into the Google Recaptcha field in the Configuration Manager module specific to each platform to ensure the correct verification process.
+The key information obtained separately for Web, Android, and iOS must be entered into the Google ReCaptcha field in the Configuration Manager module for each platform to ensure the correct verification process.

 Google Console ReCaptcha Settings